BBO-repo/ros-exercise/README.md

 ### 7. Ground truth vs LIO-SAM localization only
 The Polaris gem simulator provides the odometry ground truth in topic `/gem/base_footprint/odom` while our localize only LIO-SAM provides odometry in `/lio_sam_lo/mapping/odometry`.<br>
 To compare the LIO-SAM-LO odometry to ground truth, the odometries need to be synchronized in time.
 So I've written a quick package **odo**metry **sync**hronizer **odo-sync**.<br>
 This odo-sync package performs a soft synchronization of two odometry topics, then writes a file containing synchronized odometry data.
-The file can then be post-processed to compare odometry result.<br>
+The file can then be post-processed to compare odometry results.<br>
 To integrate the pakage, open a terminal in your container and go to the ROS source worspace directory, in our case `gem_ws/src`.
 Then make a symlink to the odo-sync package and build your workspace
 ```
 cd /workspace/gem_ws/src